bufbuild/buf/README.md

 We’re working quickly to build a modern Protobuf ecosystem.
 Our first tool is the **Buf CLI**, built to help you create consistent Protobuf APIs that preserve compatibility and comply with design best-practices.
 The tool is currently available on an open-source basis.

-Our second tool, the **Buf Schema Registry (“BSR”)**, will be the hub of our ecosystem.
+Our second tool, the **Buf Schema Registry** (BSR), is the hub of our ecosystem.
 The BSR is a platform that serves as the source of truth for your organization's Protobuf files, enabling you to centrally maintain compatibility and manage dependencies, while enabling your clients to consume APIs reliably and efficiently.
-The BSR will be available for a limited, free private beta shortly.
+The BSR is currently in **beta**.

 ## Quick Links